Metre: Etymology and spelling

-History of definition

-In May 2025, the 150th anniversary of the Metre Convention was celebrated with events in Paris and Versailles, organized by the BIPM and the French government.
-The celebrations highlighted the long-standing international cooperation in metrology under the theme “Measurements for all times, for all people.”
+Metre is the standard spelling of the metric unit for length in all English-speaking nations except the United States and the Philippines, which use meter.

 SI prefixed forms of metre

 SI prefixes can be used to denote decimal multiples and submultiples of the metre, as shown in the table below.
-Long distances are usually expressed in km, astronomical units (149.6 Gm), light-years (10 Pm), or parsecs (31 Pm), rather than in Mm or larger multiples; "30 cm", "30 m", and "300 m" are more common than "3 dm", "3 dam", and "3 hm", respectively.
+Long distances are usually expressed in km, astronomical units (1 au), light-years (1 ly), or parsecs (1 pc), rather than in Mm or larger multiples.
+"30 cm", "30 m", and "300 m" are more common than "3 dm", "3 dam", and "3 hm", respectively.

 The terms micron and millimicron have been used instead of micrometre (μm) and nanometre (nm), respectively, but this practice is discouraged.